 The young scientists also have the chance to meet others with similar abilities and interests and to be guided by some of the most prominent scientists in Europe.
 In this way, the Commission seeks to strengthen the efforts made in each participating country to attract young people to careers in science and technology.

-The EU Contest for Young Scientists is part of the Science and Society activities managed by the Directorate-General for Research of the European Commission.
-Within the Framework Programmes for Research and Technological Development, and the European Research Area, Science and Society aims to build a more harmonious relationship between scientific endeavour and the European society at large.
-You can find out more about Science and Society via the web site, which also contains a page on the Contest for Young Scientists.
+The EU Contest for Young Scientists is part of the Science with and for Society activities managed by the Directorate-General for Research and Innovation of the European Commission.
+Within the Framework Programmes for Research and Technological Development, and the European Research Area, the Contest aims to build a more harmonious relationship between scientific endeavour and the European society at large.
+You can find out more about Science with and for Society via the European Commission’s web site.